BiznessFish/Twitter-Coachella-Grouping/README.md

    >
    >89:87 PM - 55 Mon 1127

    would be cruel.
-And needlessly pushing my already poor understanding of Regular Expressions.
+And needlessly push my already poor understanding of Regular Expressions.

 ...and so on.
 More assumptions can be specified, but generally they are reconfigurations of: